Boiler Size Calculator – What Size Boiler Do I Need?

 So, which type of boiler is the most suitable for your home?
 These are the general rules:

-• Choose a combi boiler if you have less than 2 bathrooms and/or a small to average size home.
+• Choose a combi boiler if you have fewer than two bathrooms and/or a small to average-sized home.

-• Choose a system boiler if you have 2+ bathrooms and/or a medium to large size home.
+• Choose a system boiler if you have 2+ bathrooms and/or a medium to large home.

-• Choose a regular boiler if you already have one installed in your property.
+• Choose a regular boiler if you already have one installed on your property.

 Check out our boiler brand price guides and comparisons:

-Boiler sizing and marketing jargon can appear overwhelming when first looking into installing a new boiler, however, throughout this article, we have aimed to explain the considerations behind boiler sizing.
+Boiler sizing and marketing jargon can appear overwhelming when first considering installing a new boiler.
+However, throughout this article, we have aimed to explain the considerations behind boiler sizing.

-Therefore, should you prefer more tailored advice, it is recommended that an appointment is booked with a heating engineer who would be able to provide expert advice on the best boiler options for the property.
+If you prefer more tailored advice, it is recommended that you book an appointment with a heating engineer who can provide expert advice on the best boiler options for the property.

 Further reading: